JimDesu/basis-lang/README.md

 .program  runSimulation: (getCommandLine)
 ```

-The right of `=` is an expression that runs at program start; here, `runSimulation` is invoked with the result of `getCommandLine` as its argument.
+The rest of the line is an expression that runs at program start; here, `runSimulation` is invoked with the result of `getCommandLine` as its argument.

 `.test` defines a named test: